john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

 When you are writing out many lines of code that procedurally follow one from the the other, it can quickly become difficult and unorganized.
 In this case, it would be useful to have a means of organizing your code.
 One way to do this is with *procedural programming*.

 ------
-### Procedural programming is straightforward, but easily confusing in complex applications
+### Procedural programming is initially intuitive, but easily confusing in complex applications.
 ------
 **Procedural programming is where data was stored in a bunch of variables and functions that operate on the data.** This means procedural programming can be very simple and straight forward.
 In other words, when building an application with procedural programming, the entire process would be coded directly to the application with the main goal in mind (i.e. top-down approach).
 The benefit of procedural programming is that you can focus with the main goal in mind and then indetify and solve the smaller components that solve the main goal.